annar40/ISEProject/Sprint2.md

-## Unit Tests & Cypress Test for Frontend
+## Unit Tests for Frontend
+1. Password must be at least 5 characters.

+2. All components must be filled for login to true

+3. Name field is empty

+## Cypress Test

 ## Unit Tests for Backend
 func TestSignupHandler(t *testing.T) -checks for server status 200  and message "Login Successful"